scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 The most popular modality for interacting with the Jupyter notebooks is to use the keyboard and the computer mouse.
 However, there are opportunities to generate prose and code using one's voice instead of one's hands.
 While those who have lost use of their hands are forced to use only their voice, other users can augment their typing with their voice to enhance their productivity and perhaps give their hands a break when tired of typing.
-In other words, most users can use their voice to complement the use of the keyboard.
+In other words, most users can use their voice to complement their use of the keyboard.
 For example, dictation of prose in Markdown cells is an obvious application of voice computing in Jupyter.
 The ease of generating prose via speech can help promote more complete descriptions of the computations executed in adjacent code cells.

 Some Speech-to-text software also supports the mapping of a word or phrase to a text replacement; there are many ways of exploiting text replacements in Markdown and code cells.
 For Markdown cells, we have mapped the English contractions to their expansions, so whenever we say a contraction, the expansion is automatically inserted.
 This reduces the amount of editing downstream.
 Another class of text replacements is the expansion of acronyms into the phrase they represent.
 The BibTeX cite keys for common references can also be mapped to a command like `cite key for scipy`.
 Equations type set in LaTeX for rendering with MathJaX can be mapped to commands like `inline pythargeous theorem` and `display electron density equation`, depending on whether the equation is to be *in-line* in a sentence or centered and  isolated in *display-mode*.
 Voice commands can be mapped to tables, templates, and even software licenses to be inserted as text replacements.
 For Jupyter code cells, voice commands can be mapped to chunks of code of various sizes.
 We call these voice commands that trigger a text replacement *voice triggers* in analogy to tab triggers with conventional tab-triggered snippets in advanced text editors.

 To ease the use of voice commands in Jupyter notebook cells, we have developed sets of voice-triggered snippets for use in either markdown or code cells.
 We are building on our prior experience with tab-triggered code snippets in text editors [@Mooers2021TemplatesForWritingPyMOLScripts] and domain specific code snippet libraries for Jupyter [@Mooers2021APyMOLSnippetLibraryForJupyterToBoostResearcherProductivity].
-We have made several libraries of these voice-triggered snippets for several of the popular modules of the scientific computing stack for Python.
+We have made libraries of these voice-triggered snippets for several of the popular modules of the scientific computing stack for Python.
 Although the Jupyter environment supports polyglot programming, we have restricted our focus to Python and Markdown.
 While some code snippets are one-liners, most code snippets span many lines and perform a complete task, such as generating a plot from a data file.
-Plot generation is a common data science task that is hindered by difficulties with importing data from external files and by finding the parameters and settings required to generate the desired plot.
-The snippets are supplied with example data to ease the adaptation of these plotting codes by beginners.
 These libraries provide code that is known to work, unlike the situation with chatbots, which do not always return working code.
 The high reliability of code snippet libraries suggests that the demand for them will presist through the current AI hype cycle.

 ## Methods and Materials

 ### Construction of the snippet libraries
-Some voice snippets had already been used for a year for the purpose of composing prose by using dictation.
+Some of our voice snippets had already been used for a year for the purpose of composing prose by using dictation.
-These snippets were gathered together in modular files to ease their selective use.
+These snippets are in modular files to ease their selective use.
-The voice snippets were translated into formats appropriate for the automated speech recognition (ASR) software Voice-In Plus while retaining the voice trigger where possible.
-Universal voice triggers ease moving from one ASR package to another.

-The voice snippets were stored in CSV files for the Voice In Plus software.
+The Voice-In Plus software accepts commands in a CSV file.
-The contents of these files can be copied and pasted into the bulk add text area through the Voice In Plus configuration GUI.
+The contents of these files can be copied and pasted into the `bulk add` text area of the Voice In Plus configuration GUI.

 ### Construction of interactive quizzes
-To aid the mastery of the ASR syntax, we developed interactive quizzes.
+To aid the mastery of the VIP syntax, we developed interactive quizzes.
 The quizzes were written in  Python and can be run in the terminal are in Jupyter notebooks.
-The questions, answers, and exclamations were stored in a tuple.
+The questions, answers, and explanations were stored in a tuple.
 The questions in a quiz were stored in a list of these tuples.
 The order of the questions was randomized upon restart of the quiz.

-The wrongly answered questions were fed back to the user after they failed to correctly answer five questions.
+The wrongly answered questions are fed back to the user after they failed to correctly answer five questions.
-This recycling of the wrongly answered questions helps to build up the recall of the correct answers.
+This recycling of the wrongly answered questions builds the recall of the correct answers.
-The number of questions in a quiz is limited to 40 for the purpose of not exhausting the user.
+The number of questions in a quiz is limited to 40 to avoid exhausting the user.

 A function writes out the quiz to a PDF file upon completion of the quiz or upon early exiting the quiz.
-This PDF enables the printing of a quiz so that the paper version can taken while away from the computer.
+This PDF enables the printing of a quiz so that the paper version of the quiz can be taken while away from the computer.

 ### Availability of the libraries and quizzes
 The libraries were tested utilizing Jupyter Lab version 4.2 and Python 3.12 installed from Macports.
-All libraries are made available on GitHub for download.
+All libraries are made available at MooersLab on GitHub for download.

 ## Results